wirawan0/pyqmc/README.md

   research.
-  Researchers write their research procedure as high-level scripts, that can be used by others to reproduce their research, or further their worn.
+  Researchers write their research procedure as high-level scripts, that can be used by others to reproduce their research, or further their work.

 ## Author

-Wirawan Purwanto <wirawan0 at gmail.com> .
+Wirawan Purwanto, `wirawan0 at gmail.com` .

 This library was a byproduct of my research activity at the College of William and Mary,